 This shift is often associated with the rise of the ‘millennial’ generation, those born from approximately 1982-2000.
 This generation has been born into a digital, global and social media driven world.
 They understand more than ever how the consumer choices they make influence broader society and the environment.
 How they invest is no different.
 Increasingly consumers want to invest for their future in a way that improves the environment and society as a whole.
 This is very positive for sustainable investing.

 These are exciting times.
 Sustainable investing is coming of age and Royal London is championing its development.

 Find out more about how your clients can now access our Sustainable Fund Range.

-Mike is Head of Sustainable Investments at Royal London Asset Management, and has been the Fund Manager of the Sustainable Leaders, World and Diversified Trusts since 2003.
+Mike is Head of Sustainable Investments and Fund Manager of the Sustainable Leaders, World and Diversified Trusts.
+He has managed the Sustainable Leaders since November 2003.
 Prior to this, Mike worked as a Deputy Fund manager at the Co-operative employee pension fund for two years and an investment analyst covering the utility, support services and media sectors.
-He originally trained and qualified as a Chartered Accountant, and has spent the majority of his career assessing environmental, social and governance issues and how they influence investment decisions.
+Mike originally trained and qualified as a Chartered Accountant with Ernst & Young in Manchester.
+The Sustainable Leaders Trust holds a Bronze Morningstar rating as at June 2017 and Mike has won two Fund Manager of the Year awards, in 2015 and 2017.
+Mike has spent the majority of his career assessing environmental, social and governance issues and how they influence investment decisions.
 He is a specialist in sustainable investing and one of the few fund managers in this area with such long tenure.